Why are bonds the perfect crisis-proof asset?

 Investors often retreat to cash during times of uncertainty.
 After all, cash is tangible, liquid and maintains its nominal value, thus providing a (false) sense of security that their net worth is safe and certain amidst an ocean of uncertainty.
 However, this is wrong.
 We strongly advocate the view that cash is trash and the only way to preserve your wealth during a crisis is through quality asset ownership.

-The modern day cash is a fiat currency that simply represents a claim on value rather than value itself.
+Modern-day cash is a fiat currency that simply represents a claim on value rather than the value itself.
 As illustrated in the M1 supply in the US below, the total amount of money in circulation is increasing at a rate that far exceeds that of economic growth.
 This means that more cash is chasing after a finite amount of goods and services, thereby leading to inflation.

 Figure 3.
 M1 supply in the US across the years